 - Safety done well, consistently – making sure that our tools, processes and systems flex with the environment we’re working and operating within, and our capability ensures efficient and compliant operations.

 The Group has continued to deliver safe aircraft operations through programs such as:

 The safety and wellbeing of our customers and people is our highest priority.
-The Qantas Group’s FY21 performance for Total Recordable Injury Frequency Rate improved compared to the prior year, while our Lost Work Case Frequency Rate was slightly higher.
+The Qantas Group’s FY23 performance for Total Recordable Injury Frequency Rate and Lost Work Case Frequency Rate was higher than the in the previous year, following the significant increase in operations.
+The comparison between FY23 and FY22 injury rates is impacted by the COVID-19 pandemic.
+During FY22, reduced operations during the pandemic resulted in lower injury rates,lower hours worked, and some workgroups, that traditionally have high injury rates, being stood down.
+Injury rates in FY23 were similar to FY19 (pre-COVID-19).
 We remain committed to minimising the risk of workplace injuries, including those associated with mental health risks.

 The aviation industry continues to face complex threats from individuals and organisations globally.

 Qantas works closely with the Australian Government and overseas agencies, regulators, law enforcement and its global partners across the industry to proactively monitor and manage threats and risks.
 We are at the forefront of improving security outcomes for customers and employees by operating within a security framework that is proportionate, agile and responsive to changing threats and risks across our network.

 Qantas Group Security and Facilitation participates in several domestic and international committees to refine security measures, to plan for and acquire enhanced security equipment, and to establish world best practices in aviation security.